 They can't do it themselves.

-This proposal sets a challenge: Free Congress to pass this amendment!
+This proposal sets a challenge: Free Congress to pass these reforms!

-This amendment is designed to fill in the gaps in our political process.
+This system of reform is designed to fill in the gaps in our political process.